Bernas Coni Warren Home Page Frequently Asked Questions

 Employers can have a CIC policy to protect against the financial consequences of a key employee suffering a heart attack, etc.

-Also known as 'Income-Protection'.
+Also known as 'Permanent Health Insurance (PHI)'.

 The income is tax-free for personally-owned policies.